 1572 Accession of the Ming Emperor Wanli, whose long rule (r.1572-1620) witnesses the decline of the empire.
 China is one of the wealthier and more populous nations in the world during this period, largely due to efficient production and trade in tea and luxury goods such as silk and porcelain.
 His reign witnessed some of the earliest Western inroads into China.

 1577 (984 AH) Safavid Prince Sultan Ibrahim Mirza Abolfath (946-984 AH/1539-1577 CE) died.
 He was son of Bahram Mirza and grandson of Shah Ismail Safavi as well as son-in-law of Shah Tahmasb.
 He had served 12 years as ruler of Khorasan.
-His prominent collection was include the best masterpices of calligraphy, painting, jewelry and porcelain.
+His prominent collection included the best masterpieces of calligraphy, painting, jewellery and porcelain.
 His Muraqqa‘ (album) known as Muraqqa‘-e Ibrahim Mirza Safavi is very famous.
 Sultan Ibrahim Mirza Safavi was a perfect calligrapher in Nasta'liq.
 He was pupil of Malk Dailami and followed the style of Mir Ali Heravi.
-He wrote Nastaliq in large size (Jali) very good as well as in small size (khafi).
+He wrote Nastaliq in large size (Jali) very well as well as in small size (khafi).
 Her signature was, "Faqir Ibrahim" (poor Ibrahim) or "Faqir Ibrahim ibn Bahram".

 1598 Golestan-e Honar, treatise on the art of calligraphy, with brief biographical notices on a selection of past and contemporary calligraphers and artists were written by the Safavid author and historian Qazi Ahmad b.
 Sharaf-al-Din Hosayn Monshi Qomi Ebrahimi.